 Action # Title Description Total Funds Contributing 3.7 Positive Behavior/Attendance Incentives School safety and student behavior are important priorities for Lowincome, and English Learner students based on EBCA attendance and discipline outcomes, local benchmarks, survey responses, teacher input, and educational partner feedback.
 Benefits include increased attendance, reduced chronic absenteeism, reduced suspension rates, and a sense of safety in school.
 To address these metrics, EBCA will continue to use restorative justice models of Discipline that restores, and Time to Teach, and Positive Behavior Incentives.
+In addition, we will also provide Positive Discipline training to teachers.
 Funds will be spent on individual and class recognition for improved attendance, behavior or academic metrics.
 This action will provide Low Income, and English Learner, incentives to be on time for school daily, practice positive behavior, and improved local benchmarks.
 EBCA has found that attendance and behavior incentives prevent bullying, fights, and other unsafe behavior that might lead to students being suspended or otherwise absent from school.
 It is our expectation that providing attendance, behavior, and academic incentives will better support the needs of our Low Income, and English Learner, by encouraging them to increase attendance, reduce chronic absenteeism, reduce behavior that impacts suspension rates, and promote a school environment that increases their sense of safety and school connectedness.
-This action is designed to meet the needs most associated with Low-income, and English Learner, however, because all students will benefit this action is being provided on an LEA-wide basis. \$50,000.00 Yes 3.8 Student Information System - Aeries We will continue to use our student information system - Aeries.
-The system will help to better track our student's information according to the California requirements. \$5,000.00 No 3.9 Student Mentor/Supervision School safety and school connectedness are important priorities for Low-income, and English Learner students based on EBCA attendance and discipline outcomes, survey responses, teacher input, and educational partner feedback.
-Benefits include increased attendance, reduced chronic absenteeism, reduced suspension rates, \$60,000.00 Yes
+This action is designed to meet the needs most associated with Low-income, and English Learner, however, because all students will benefit this action is being provided on an LEA-wide basis. \$55,000.00 Yes 3.8 Student Information System - Aeries We will continue to use our student information system - Aeries.
+The system will help to better track our student's information according to the California requirements. \$9,000.00 No 3.9 Alternative to Suspension Teacher School safety and school connectedness are important priorities for Low-income, and English Learner students based on EBCA attendance and discipline outcomes, survey responses, teacher input, and educational partner feedback.
+Benefits include increased \$100,000.00 Yes